-When We Left Cuba tells the story of Beatriz Perez, the aunt of Marisol, who we met in Next Year in Havana.
-Chanel Cleeton weaves a story of society and espionage in light of American and Cuban allegiance, set in the 60s.
+When We Left Cuba is a historical fiction by Chanel Cleeton.
+It tells the story of Beatriz Perez, the aunt of Marisol, who we met in Next Year in Havana.
+Chanel Cleeton weaves a story of high society and espionage in light of American and Cuban allegiance, set in the 60s.

 Beatriz’s friend, Eduardo, introduces her to the world of espionage through Mr. Dwyer, an agent in the CIA responsible for Cuba.
 With the promise of payment and as a way of working towards removing Fidel from office, Beatriz starts working for Dwyer, spying on pro-Castro meetings in Hialeah.

 The goal of the CIA is to get rid of Fidel, so when he comes to New York, Beatriz is to get close to him, to attract his attention so that she can later get a chance to kill him.
 She convinces her parents that she is going to visit a prestigious family in the Hamptons using an invitation devised by Dwyer.

 When she shows up at Fidel’s hotel, bypassing the demonstrating crowds, she’s successful at catching Fidel’s attention but leaves the gathering once his interest is peaked.
 Back at the hotel, she heads to the bar to get a drink.